 JCA: Enormous progress has been made since the two Summits towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
-The number of people around the world empowered by ICT has increased dramatically accelerating social and economic growth, sustainable development promoting freedom of expression, increasing accountability and transparency in the society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
-Further media has become increasingly accessible and interactive
+The number and diversity of people around the world empowered by ICT has increased dramatically accelerating social and economic growth, sustainable development promoting freedom of expression, increasing accountability and transparency in the society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
+Further media has become increasingly accessible and interactive , posing new access barriers while allowing for some solutions.

-Russian Federation: achievement of the current implementation process of the WSIS is the interest itself of so many actors and institutions, national, regional and international, on the initiative of jointly shaping the information society and making them aware of the challenges that this process entails.
+Russian Federation: The most important achievement of the current implementation process of the WSIS is the interest itself of so many actors and institutions, national, regional and international, on the initiative of jointly shaping the information society and making them aware of the challenges that this process entails.

 The main achievement of the current implementation process of the WSIS is the interest itself of so many actors and institutions, national, regional and international, on the initiative of jointly shaping the information society and making them aware of the challenges that this process entails.

-UNESCO: The main achievement of the current implementation process of the WSIS is the interest itself of so many actors and institutions, national, regional and international, on the initiative of jointly shaping the information society and making them aware of the challenges that this process entails.
+UNESCO: The main achievement of the current implementation process of the WSIS is the interest itself of so many actors and institutions, national, regional and international, on the initiative of jointly shaping the information and inclusive Knowledge Societies and making all stakeholders aware of the challenges that this process entails.

 We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Society.

-UNESCO: We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Society.
+UNESCO: We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information and inclusive Knowledge Societies.

-Access: We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Societ
+Access: We note that the WSIS Action lines have helped in building a common understanding of the desirability of realizing the goal of a globally interconnected Information Societies

-CDT: We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Society.
+CDT: We note that the WSIS Action lines have helped in building an understanding of the desirability of achieving the goal of globally interconnected Information Societies.

 We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.

-IFLA: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.
+IFLA: We recognize that this implementation framework based on the WSIS Action Lines has helped to draw attention to the crucial role that ICTs can play in realizing development goals and reducing poverty.

-Rwanda: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.
+Rwanda: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the crucial role that ICTs can play in realizing development goals and have played a key role in poverty reduction.

-Egypt: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.
+Egypt: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the crucial role that ICTs can play in realizing development goals and have played a key role in poverty reduction.

-IFIP: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.
+IFIP: We recognize that this implementation framework based on the WSIS Action Lines has acted to draw attention to the crucial role that ICTs can play in realizing development goals and have played a key role in poverty reduction.

-UNESCO: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.
+UNESCO: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play in realizing development goals and that they have played a key role in poverty reduction.